Active Practice in action - Clarendon Lodge Medical Practice

 forward.
 Some of the highlights included the creation of a Dr’s Fitness blog, a social media club, a weekly walk and delivering a ‘festival of fitness’ on national fitness day.
 Our challenge now is to continue to sustain and build on the progress we have made thus far with the same energy and commitment."

-What do you hope having Active Practice Charter status will mean for the practice?
+What will Active Practice Charter status mean for the practice?

 "The recognition gained for the efforts put in by staff and patients will hopefully inspire further aspirational projects.
 One project in the pipeline is called 12/12/12.
 This will combine research, group consultations and health promotion.
 Two sets of twelve patients will be selected based on recent high cholesterol results.
 Together they will attend group consultations promoting the benefits of physical activity to help reduce their cholesterol and associated risk factors.
 During the project half the group will be given wearable technology to track their progress and we will look to assess what impact this has on uptake of physical activity and if this physical activity does in fact correlate with improved biochemical and health measurements.
 We will be working in collaboration with the sport technology brand Polar during this project."

-Have you seen any change in activity levels for staff or patients as a result of your pledges?
+Have you seen any change in activity levels for staff or patients?

 "During the last 6 months we have witnessed a fantastic response by both staff and patients.
 On the 25th September 2019, to coincide with national fitness day we set our patients and staff the goal of covering 10,000 km by Christmas.
 This could be via running, swimming, cycling or walking and they were then invited to share their experiences on our social media platforms (Strava, Facebook, Instagram & Twitter using #pledge10000 #clmpfc).
 We were pleased to announce this goal was achieved well before the deadline.